Electronic properties of graphene: 'Massive' electrons

 Graphene's unit cell has two identical carbon atoms and two zero-energy states: one in which the electron resides on atom A, the other in which the electron resides on atom B. However, if the two atoms in the unit cell are not identical, the situation changes.
 Hunt et al. showed that placing hexagonal boron nitride (h-BN) in contact with graphene can alter the potential felt at atom A versus atom B enough that the electrons develop a mass and accompanying band gap of about 30 meV.

 The mass can be positive or negative.
 An arrangement that slightly raises the energy of an electron on atom A relative to atom B gives it a positive mass, while an arrangement that raises the energy of atom B produces a negative electron mass.
 The two versions behave alike and are indistinguishable via optical spectroscopy.
 An electron traveling from a positive-mass region to a negative-mass region must cross an intermediate region where its mass once again becomes zero.
 This region is gapless and therefore metallic.
 Metallic modes bounding semiconducting regions of opposite-sign mass is a hallmark of a topological phase and display much the same physics as topological insulators.

 If the mass in graphene can be controlled, electrons can be confined to massless regions by surrounding them with massive regions, allowing the patterning of quantum dots, wires and other mesoscopic structures.
 It also produces one-dimensional conductors along the boundary.
 These wires would be protected against backscattering and could carry currents without dissipation.

+Researchers at the Georgia Institute of Technology created the first functional semiconductor from epitaxial graphene on a silicon carbide substrate in 2024.
+Using a quasi-equilibrium annealing method, they achieved a band gap of 0.6 eV and a room-temperature mobility exceeding 5,000 cm2 V−1 s−1, ten times that of silicon.